hpssjellis/deeplearnjs-javascript-examples/active-work/README.md

+This batch of files starter on March 12, 2018

 Presently working on K Nearest Neighbor, a reasonably easy classifier that is not a neural network.
 This allows baseline estimation of other Machine Learning algorithms.

 The plan is to input a csv file like the IRIS or any other CSV